dhis2/data-visualizer-app/README.md

 Run `yarn start` from the repo's root to start the app on `localhost:3000` and the plugin on `localhost:3001`.

-The plugin running on a different port allows for testing it in other apps.
+Running the plugin on a different port allows for testing it in other apps.
 For example, for testing it in dashboard app, run the dashboard app in a different port and via devtools override the plugin path with the host and port where the plugin is running.
 Add this entry to the dashboard app localStorage:
 `dashboard-app-plugin-overrides: { "VISUALIZATION": "http://localhost:3001" }`